GrayXcode/cd0037-API-Development-and-Documentation-project/frontend/README.md

 ```

 - Returns: any array of questions, a number of totalQuestions that met the search term and the current category string
+request in order to search for a specific question by search term
 ```json
 {
   "questions": [